mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 From the looks of it, the comedians seem to be creating these images by hand using general-purpose image editing tools.
 As show details changed, the comedians would sometimes clunkily edit on top of their previous image, presumably because they didn't have a way of going back and editing the original.

 My idea was to create a specialized tool for creating these images.
-It would save your data so you could edit it later, and it would make it easy to generate new images as dates passed.
+It would save your data so you could edit it later and produce updated images when you announce new shows.

 If my tool was easier to use and produces better output than general-purpose tools, comedians would use mine.
 It would drive people to WanderJest, and it would be a way for WanderJest to get information about shows.

 I spent a Saturday learning about the `<canvas>` element in browser APIs and threw together this prototype:

-{{<video src="schedule-image.mp4" caption="Demo of ">}}
+{{<video src="schedule-image.mp4" caption="Demo of WanderJest's poster generator for comedians">}}

-So far, I pitched it to one comedian who I'd seen create images like this.
-She said it looked great!
+There was one comedian that I'd met a couple of times, and I'd seen her post images like this.
+I sent her a Facebook message showing her the tool, and she said it looked great!
 And then the next day she posted another image of her upcoming shows using a general-purpose image editing tool...

+So, no successful adoptees yet, but I'm going to try it with a few more comedians before I give up on the idea.

 ## Wrap up